Paulmicha/common-web-tools/README.md

 ## What could an ideal solution look like ?

+The ideal solution would be measured in cognitive ressource - i.e. how do I quickly get these problems out of the way, *everytime* ?

 It can seem titanesque to evaluate many [tools available nowadays](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html), so patterns like *presets* (or *recipes*) / declarative approaches (i.e. `*.yml` files) could be concepts simple enough to quickly "get".

-The ideal solution would be measured in cognitive ressource, I think.
-How do I quickly get these problems out of the way, *everytime* ?

-My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication - that's the ultimate goal.
+My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication (information design) - that's the ultimate goal.

 "*I want to hear from people pushing standard stuff beyond its limits.
 I think we grossly underestimate what off-the-shelf systems can do, and grossly overestimate the capabilities of the things we develop ourselves.
 It’s time to talk much more about real-world, practical, medium-enterprise software architecture.*